riju-talk/HorusLLM/readme.md

 2. Explore the notebooks and scripts in each subdirectory for detailed experiment descriptions and results.
 3. Refer to the comments and documentation within each notebook for guidance on reproducing experiments.

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests for new experiments, bug fixes, or suggestions.

-## License

-This repository is for research and educational purposes.
-See the LICENSE file for details.

 ---

 *HorusLLM: Advancing safe, robust, and reliable language models through systematic experimentation.*